Philosophical Investigations: Family resemblances

-Why is it that we are sure a particular activity—e.g. Olympic target shooting—is a game while a similar activity—e.g. military sharp shooting—is not?
+Why is it that we are sure a particular activity (e.g. Olympic target shooting) is a game while a similar activity (e.g. military sharpshooting) is not?
 Wittgenstein's explanation is tied up with an important analogy.
-How do we recognize that two people we know are related to one another?
-We may see similar height, weight, eye color, hair, nose, mouth, patterns of speech, social or political views, mannerisms, body structure, last names, etc. If we see enough matches we say we've noticed a family resemblance.
-It is perhaps important to note that this is not always a conscious process—generally we don't catalog various similarities until we reach a certain threshold, we just intuitively see the resemblances.
+How do we recognise that two people we know are related to one another?
+We may see similar height, weight, eye colour, hair, nose, mouth, patterns of speech, social or political views, mannerisms, body structure, last names, etc. If we see enough similarities we say we've noticed a family resemblance.
+This is not always a conscious process—generally we don't catalogue various similarities until we reach a certain threshold; we just intuitively see the resemblances.
 Wittgenstein suggests that the same is true of language.
-We are all familiar (i.e. socially) with enough things which are games and enough things which are not games that we can categorize new activities as either games or not.
+We are all familiar with enough things that are games and enough things that are not games that we can categorise new activities as either games or not.

-This brings us back to Wittgenstein's reliance on indirect communication, and his reliance on thought-experiments.
+This brings us back to Wittgenstein's reliance on indirect communication and on thought-experiments.
 Some philosophical confusions come about because we aren't able to see family resemblances.
-We've made a mistake in understanding the vague and intuitive rules that language uses, and have thereby tied ourselves up in philosophical knots.
+We've made a mistake in understanding the vague and intuitive rules that language uses and have thereby tied ourselves up in philosophical knots.
 He suggests that an attempt to untangle these knots requires more than simple deductive arguments pointing out the problems with some particular position.
 Instead, Wittgenstein's larger goal is to try to divert us from our philosophical problems long enough to become aware of our intuitive ability to see the family resemblances.